Get ready for the era of the readmission rates.

 While in the past this metric was simply useful, it’s quickly becoming an essential KPI that represents the ideals of a new era of value-based healthcare.
-This simple concept is moving to the forefront in multiple areas, so with through this article we want to help you understand some of the most important points around it including
+This simple concept is moving to the forefront in multiple areas, so through this article, we want to help you understand some of the most important points around it including

 - Major factors around the metric in hospital settings

 - News of organizations that aren’t measuring up to the new standards